james-leatherman/mtc-terraform-course/README.md

   - `repos`: Map of repository configurations.

 - **Outputs:**
-  - `clone-urls`: Map of repository names and their clone URLs.
+  - `clone_urls`: Map of repository names and their clone URLs.

 ### `deploy-keys`